BenjaminPlanterose/UMtools/README.md

 # [8] "RedGreen"  "Barcode"       "ChipType"  "RunInfo" "Unknowns"
 ```

-For example, information about the run is stored at:
+For example, deep information about the processing of the sample is stored at:

 ```r
 head(example$RunInfo)